Palomar Holdings (PLMR)

 5. Revenue Growth

-Insurance companies earn revenue from three primary sources: 1) The core insurance business itself, often called underwriting and represented in the income statement as premiums 2) Income from investing the “float” (premiums collected upfront not yet paid out as claims) in assets such as fixed-income assets and equities 3) Fees from various sources such as policy administration, annuities, or other value-added services.
-Thankfully, Palomar Holdings’s 37.1% annualized revenue growth over the last five years was incredible.
+In general, insurance companies earn revenue from three primary sources.
+The first is the core insurance business itself, often called underwriting and represented in the income statement as premiums earned.
+The second source is investment income from investing the “float” (premiums collected upfront not yet paid out as claims) in assets such as fixed-income assets and equities.
+The third is fees from various sources such as policy administration, annuities, or other value-added services.
+Luckily, Palomar Holdings’s revenue grew at an incredible 39.1% compounded annual growth rate over the last five years.
 Its growth surpassed the average insurance company and shows its offerings resonate with customers, a great starting point for our analysis.

 Palomar Holdings Quarterly Revenue

-We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
-Palomar Holdings’s annualized revenue growth of 47.2% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.
+Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
+Palomar Holdings’s annualized revenue growth of 52.6% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.
 Palomar Holdings Year-On-Year Revenue GrowthNote: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

 Palomar Holdings Quarterly Net Premiums Earned as % of Revenue